Athletic Training Orthopedic Residency

 Grand Rounds

-Intimate didactic session attended solely by residents that discusses professional and leadership topics such as communication techniques, emotional intelligence, leadership development, professional service, and the administration of athletic training are discussed.
-These are semi-structured in nature, but are highly discussion based.
+Didactic program that discusses professional and leadership topics such as communication techniques, emotional intelligence, leadership development, professional service, and ethics are discussed

 Admission Requirements